raphw/byte-buddy/README.md

 Byte Buddy is licensed under the liberal and business-friendly [*Apache Licence, Version 2.0*](http://www.apache.org/licenses/LICENSE-2.0.html) and is freely available on this GitHub page.
-Byte Buddy will be released on Maven Central once the mentioned tutorial is finished.
+Byte Buddy is further released on Maven Central.
 The project is built using
 <a href="http://maven.apache.org/">Maven</a>.
-From your shell, this might look something like this:
+From your shell, building the project would look something like this:

 ```shell
 git clone https://github.com/raphw/byte-buddy.git